learn-co-curriculum/dsc-neural-nets-intro-v2-4/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 40 and why they'll be important to you as a data scientist.
+In this section, you'll be introduced to one of the most advanced machine learning algorithms in the world currently, neural networks!
+Here are the topics we'll be covering in this section.

 ## Objectives
 You will be able to: